Vict0r-Git/DevOps-group3/use-cases/use-case-26.md

-# Use Case: 26	Generate population of a region
+# Use Case: 24	Generate population of the world

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to be able to access the population of a region to get easy access to the population information
+As an analyst, I want to be able to access the population of the world to get easy access to the population information.
 ### Scope
 Organization (black box)
 ### Level